 International cooperation for expert assistance

-The Riksbank co-operates with central banks of selected countries to share knowledge in the field of key central-bank related matters.
-The purpose of this exchange is to strengthen the effectiveness of the recipient central banks and thereby to contribute to economic stability and developments in these countries
+The Riksbank cooperates with central banks of selected countries to share knowledge in the field of key central bank-related matters.
+The purpose of this exchange is to strengthen the effectiveness of the central banks and thereby to contribute to economic stability and developments in the recipient countries.

-This means of co-operation is generally known internationally as technical assistance, and the Riksbank has exercised it in its current form since the year 2000.
-The areas that are primarily in demand by the central banks involved are monetary policy, financial stability, communication, governance of a central bank and payment systems.
+This means of cooperation is generally known internationally as technical assistance, and the Riksbank has exercised it in its current form since the year 2000.
+The areas that are primarily in demand by the central banks involved are monetary policy, financial stability, communication and payment systems.

-The expert assistance takes the form of seconding Riksbank experts for short-term assignments to the other central banks.
-The Riksbank also receives staff from the foreign central banks on short-term study visits, occasionally also on a slightly longer term.
-To ensure that the co-operation is effective and fruitful, the Riksbank's commitments are of a long-term nature and cover a period of several years.
+The expert assistance takes the form of staff from the Riksbank travelling on short-term assignments to the other countries’ central banks.
+The Riksbank also receives staff from the foreign central banks on short-term study visits and sometimes for a slightly longer term.
+To ensure the cooperation is effective and fruitful, the commitment made is long term and covers a period of several years.

 Selection of countries

-The initiative to begin a technical assistance programme with a country often comes in connection with the regular contacts that the Riksbank maintains with other central banks in various contexts.
-Before a project begins it must be approved by SIDA, the Swedish International Development Co-operation Agency.
-Over the years, around twenty people from the Riksbank have travelled abroad as part of these projects.
-When the Riksbank receives colleagues from abroad, the visits usually involve several Riksbank staff members.
+The initiative to begin a technical assistance programme with a country often comes in connection with the contacts the Riksbank maintains with other central banks in various contexts.

-The co-operation projects with the selected central banks are financed by SIDA.
-The Riksbank has currently allocated staff resources of about three full-time equivalents for its international technical assistance.
+Cooperation with the selected central banks is financed by SIDA.
+The Riksbank has allocated personnel resources amounting to up to three full-time equivalents for its international technical assistance.

 The Riksbank’s employees also take part in similar work organised and financed by other international organisations, such as the International Monetary Fund (IMF).